 Confidentiality.
 The Parties acknowledge and agree that this Agreement, once finalized, shall become a public record under Utah law.
 District may designate any trade secrets or confidential business information included in any report or other writing delivered to Agency pursuant to or in connection with this Agreement in accord with the provisions of GRAMA (such information, collectively shall be deemed “Confidential Business Information”).
 Agency shall redact or delete from any records it makes available for inspection or of which it provides copies any material GRAMA designates as private, controlled or protected.

 No Third-Party Beneficiaries.
-It is understood and agreed that this Agreement shall not create in either Party hereto any independent duties, liabilities, agreements, or rights to or with any third party, nor does this Agreement contemplate or intend that any of the benefits hereunder should accrue to any third party.
+It is understood and agreed that this Agreement shall not create in either Party hereto any independent duties, liabilities, agreements, or rights to or with any third party, nor does this Agreement contemplate or intend that any of the benefits hereunder should accrue to any third party other than Developer and its subsidiaries or affiliates.

 Interpretation.
 The Parties hereto agree that they intend by this Agreement to create only the contractual relationship established herein, and that no provision hereof, or act of either Party hereunder, shall ever be construed as creating the relationship of principal and agent, or a partnership, or a joint venture or enterprise among the Parties hereto.